 Charge Your Phone In 60 seconds...

-Well, you can rejoice now, as your frustrating wait for your phone to charge would soon be over thanks to a group of researchers in Stanford University who have developed a an aluminium battery that recharges in less than 60 seconds.
-Aluminium is more environmental friendly than Lithium and hence it can be used for ‘Greenermobiles’.
+Well, you can rejoice now, as your frustrating wait for your phone to charge would soon be over thanks to a group of researchers in Stanford University who have developed an Aluminium battery that recharges in less than 60 seconds.
+Aluminium is environmentally friendly, more so than Lithium and hence it can be used for ‘Greenermobiles’.

 The battery developed at Stanford University is 'fast-charging, long-lasting and inexpensive', according to its designers.
 Aluminium was considered to replace the Lithium batteries for a long time, due to its low cost and high charge storage capacity.
 But, the previous attempts with different cathodes failed miserably.

 The Aluminium-Ion battery consists of two electrodes: a negatively charged anode made of Aluminium and a positively charged cathode made of graphite along with an ionic liquid electrolyte, inside a flexible polymer- coated pouch.
 There are many factors which make this Aluminium battery a better and greener alternative to the traditional lithium-ion batteries.
 Lithium-ion batteries tend to catch fire due to short-circuit within the battery.
 That is not a problem with these batteries.
 They work fine even when punctured.

 Compare to modern Li-ion batteries which can survive only about 1000 charging/discharging cycles, this Aluminium battery developed in the laboratory was able to withstand more than 7,500 cycles without any loss of capacity.
 That is why they are considered for storing energy in the electrical grid.
 Another advantage of the battery is the flexibility since the liquid electrolyte is placed in a flexible polymer, the pouch could be bent in any shape and still the battery provides the same voltage.